ar-treb/ar-treb.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi, I'm Artur and I use computational methods to research the environment"
+title: "Hi, I'm Artur and I use computational methods to research the environment."
 excerpt: "About me"
 author_profile: true
 redirect_from: